-These exercises are designed to familiarize you with the SPSS univariate procedures.
+These exercises are designed to familiarize you with the IBM SPSS univariate procedures.
 They are open-ended with no specific answers.
+Use the GSS14A.sav data set for all these exercises.

-- 1. In this chapter we looked at abany (ABORTION--FOR ANY REASON), one of the variables in the GSS06A data measuring people's attitudes about abortion.
+- 1. In this chapter we looked at abany (ABORTION-FOR ANY REASON), one of the variables in the GSS14A data measuring people's attitudes about abortion.
 There are other variables measuring different aspects of the abortion issue.
 These are: - abdefect (ABORTION--STRONG CHANCE OF SERIOUS DEFECT) - abhlth (ABORTION--WOMAN'S HEALTH ENDANGERED) - abnomore, (ABORTION--MARRIED, WANTS NO MORE CHILDREN), - abpoor (ABORTION--LOW INCOME, CAN'T AFFORD MORE CHILDREN) - abrape (ABORTION--PREGNANT AS RESULT OF RAPE) - absingle (ABORTION--NOT MARRIED)

 Pick one of these variables and perform the appropriate techniques discussed in this chapter for the variable.
 Write up a short narrative explaining what you found about this variable.
 (Looking back at what we did with abany should help you with this.
-Your write up should be designed to best explain what you found, so do not report all the SPSS output, just that output necessary to clearly and accurately describe your findings.)
+Your write up should be designed to best explain what you found, so do not report all the IBM SPSS output, just that output necessary to clearly and accurately describe your findings.)